AlexDiGrazia/manparkdemo/README.md

   - .reduced() into an object where
     - each key is a month
     - && each value is an array of photos for that month
-- that object gets fed into Object.values() to return an array of photo arrays grouped by month
+- that object gets fed into `Object.values()` to return an array of grouped-by-month photo arrays
-- the array of grouped photos gets mapped over to render photos to the screen sorted by month
+- the array of grouped-photo-arrays gets mapped over to render photos to the screen sorted by month

 ## The future of this app